Marian Dora: Biography

+In 2021, Dora shot a documentary-like follow up to Das Verlangen der Maria D. entitled Thomas und Marco which follows actors Thomas Georsch and Marco Klammer as they discuss their film career and personal life.
+The film was made in response to Klammer’s violent and inappropriate on-set behavior during the shooting of Das Verlangen der Maria D. and once again premiered at Weekend of Fear in 2022, then released on DVD in 2023 by New Film Order.

 Influences

-Dora’s main influence is the European cinema of the 70s: he is a great admirer of the work of Italian directors Gualtiero Jacopetti, Ruggero Deodato, and Sergio Martino, as well as of composers Riz Ortolani, Pippo Caruso, Ennio Morricone, and Guido & Maurizio De Angelis.
-His favorite film is 1978’s The Green Room by François Truffaut, which he quoted in his film Carcinoma, along with Epicurus’s Letter to Menoeceus and the famous 19th-century German song Ade zur guten Nacht – the latter also being used as foundation for a major part of the film’s score.
+Dora's main influence is the European cinema of the 70s: he is a great admirer of the work of Italian directors Gualtiero Jacopetti, Ruggero Deodato, and Sergio Martino, as well as of composers Riz Ortolani, Pippo Caruso, Ennio Morricone, and Guido & Maurizio De Angelis.
+His favorite film is 1978's The Green Room by François Truffaut, which he quoted in his film Carcinoma, along with Epicurus’s Letter to Menoeceus and the famous 19th-century German song Ade zur guten Nacht – the latter also being used as foundation for a major part of the film’s score.

 Europe’s literary and poetical tradition is another major influence on Dora: many dialogues in his films contain references to the works of Johann Wolfgang von Goethe, Eduard Mörike, Georg Büchner, Marquis de Sade, Friedrich Nietzsche, and many others.
 Reise nach Agatis is said to be inspired by the books Open Season by David D. Osborn and The Bermuda Triangle by Charles Berlitz, and the films Bermuda: Cave of the Sharks by Tonino Ricci and The Bermuda Triangle (by René Cardona Jr.).
 Dora has claimed that he is fascinated by serial killers like Charles Manson, Andreas Baader, Jeffrey Dahmer, and Dennis Nilsen, particularly their ability to manipulate other people in order to get what they want.